ConnorFiction/ToGo/README.md

 # ToGo
-An efficient To-Do manager written in Golang
+An efficient To-Do manager written in Golang, tbc